CEED/Laghos/README.md

 This can be followed by `make test` and `make install` to check and install the build respectively.
 See `make help` for additional options.

+See also the `make setup` target that can be used to automated the download and building of hypre, METIS and MFEM.

 ## Running

 #### Sedov blast